 True is all about building relationships with the brightest minds and most interesting people.
 Let's talk.

-Evan is EVP & Chief People Officer at Ancestry, the world leader in both genealogy and consumer genomics, with ~1600 employees world-wide.
-As a member of the 7 person executive leadership team, Evan helps to guide the privately held company through a period of tremendous growth by finding, developing and retaining amazing talent, and ensuring a fantastic culture.
-Before Ancestry Evan spent 5 years as SVP of People at Box, a public cloud content management software company.
-As Box’s chief people officer he was responsible for scaling the company from ~$50M to ~$500M in revenue and 400 to 1700 employees in 14 countries.
+Evan is EVP and chief people officer at Ancestry, the world leader in both genealogy and consumer genomics, with—1600 employees world-wide.
+As a member of the seven person executive leadership team, Evan helps to guide the privately held company through a period of tremendous growth by finding, developing and retaining amazing talent, and ensuring a fantastic culture.
+Before Ancestry Evan spent five years as SVP of people at Box, a public cloud content management software company.
+As Box’s chief people officer he was responsible for scaling the company from—$50M to—$500M in revenue and 400 to 1700 employees in 14 countries.
 He was a member of the senior executive leadership team that took the company public in 2015.

-Prior to his role at Wharton, Evan worked on the merger of New York Hospital -Cornell Medical Center and Columbia Presbyterian Medical Center, which resulted in the creation of the largest hospital in the country.
+Prior to his role at Wharton, Evan worked on the merger of New York Hospital—Cornell Medical Center and Columbia Presbyterian Medical Center, which resulted in the creation of the largest hospital in the country.
 There he was responsible for cultural integration of the two entities, and the creation and delivery of the hospital’s leadership development program.
 His early career was in entertainment, during which he worked for Saturday Night Live, Late Show with David Letterman, and the Gersh talent agency.
 Evan grew up in Soho, New York City.
-He received his BA with Distinction in Psychology and English Literature from Swarthmore College, and his M.B.A. with Honors from the Wharton School, specializing in Strategic Change Leadership.
+He received his Bachelor of Arts degree with distinction in psychology and english literature from Swarthmore College, and his Master of Business Administration with Honors from the Wharton School, specializing in strategic change leadership.